Repositories¶

 return self.fetch(qry, cls=Book)

-Advanced usage
+Advanced usage¶

-While Repository objects are stateless from an operational perspective, there is actually an internal, thread-safe, global cache that is used to accelerate query building.
+While Repository objects are stateless from an operational perspective, there is actually an internal, thread-safe, local cache that is used to accelerate query building.
 Most Repository methods perform actions with SQL generated from the Query Builder, and these generated SQL statements can often be cached, due to the fact that any required values are passed in a separate structure.

 The typical usage scenario for cache interaction is:

-sql_string, values = some_query.assemble()
+sql, values = some_query_using_query_builder.assemble()

 else: